 Conditions for ejection from the league include but are not limited to:

 1. Excessive inappropriate language

 2. Fighting or attempting to fight

 4. Consuming alcohol on official FACKA grounds

-5. Disregarding rules and regulations from Frederick County Parks and Rec. (speed limits on park property, littering, etc.)
+5. Disregarding rules and regulations from Frederick County Parks and Rec. (alcohol, speed limits on park property, littering, etc.)

-After games, you are not required to but are invited to attend any of our sponsors that are bars.
-Each bar’s special will be posted weekly or monthly, however often they update it.
-Incentives for winning teams will be announced.
-Maybe a few free appetizers or a few free pitchers.
+Before or after games, you are not required but invited to attend any of our sponsors bars or restaurants.
+Each sponsor’s special will be posted weekly or monthly, however often they update.
 Something good regardless, so come out, meet people, network and most of all, HAVE FUN!

 Copyright FACKA ©2008-2009